ocodista/trampar-de-casa/apps/auto-email-sender/roles-validator/README.md

 ### **RolesValidator**

 This function is like the conductor of the role-checking orchestra.
-It relies on Redis and does some nifty web scraping to handle roles.
+It relies on MongoDb and does some nifty web scraping to handle roles.

 How It Works

 1. Obtain a list of roles using the getRoles function.
 2. For each role in the list:
    - Examine the id, url, and title.
-   - If there's no url, use deleteFromRedis to clean up Redis.
+   - If there's no url, use deleteFromMongo to clean up MongoDb.
    - If there's a url, use isValidRole to investigate if the role is still active.
-   - If it's inactive, use deleteFromRedis to tidy up Redis.
+   - If it's inactive, use deleteFromMongo to tidy up MongoDb.

 ### **getRoles**